AESPS/operative-agent/README.md

 - ❌ Unauthorized access to systems
 - ❌ Malicious activities

+## ⚠️ Note
+-  This AI-powered CTF agent can be really helpful in your cybersecurity journey, but keep these points in mind:
+-  AI isn't perfect: It can make mistakes or "hallucinate" answers.
+Always double-check what it suggests.
+-  Not a replacement for skill: This tool is here to help you, not play the game for you.
+It can speed up your work, handle boring tasks, and give you ideas — but real CTF skills still come from you.
+-  Mixed results: It does great with simple challenges like forensics, crypto, and basic web tasks.
+But for harder ones (like pwn or reversing), you'll still need to dig in yourself.
+-  Beware of hosted services like web that may block AI from accessing (usually in robots.txt).
+In some cases can be bypassed by using proper headers and cookies.
+-  **Input Limitations**: When pasting multi-line content, each newline is treated as a separate command.
+For large data blocks, either remove newlines or save to a file first.

 **You are responsible for your actions.** The authors assume no liability for misuse.

 ---